A Jedi's Fight - A Star Wars Fan Fiction Story

 Han grinned.

 "Don't worry, kid.
 I'll accept his presence, because Leia is fond of him.
-It will do her good to finish his training.
+It will do her good to continue with his training.
 You don't know how concerned she has been about his well being.
 She had nightmares almost every night, although she said it were visions through the Force."

 "She was right, Han.
 I should have listened to her earlier.
 It was lucky that Liane had a similar kind of Force vision during my stay in Mon Mothma's residence."